 - 9.2 In particular, excessive gifts from suppliers or contractors should never be accepted.
 They should either be returned or donated to charity and a letter should be sent to the supplier or contractor concerned notifying them of this. - 9.3 Board and Committee Members should not accept lavish hospitality, in particular entertainment, or any hospitality, which could be interpreted as a means of exerting an improper influence over the business of the Association. - 9.4 If Board or Committee Members have any doubt whatsoever on accepting gifts or hospitality, they should seek the specific clearance of the Chair.
-The Company Secretary will be pleased to provide general guidance for Board and Committee Members on request. - 9.5 Within 28 days of receiving any gift or hospitality estimated to have cost over the value of £100 from a party outside the Association, a Board or Committee Member should provide written notification to the Company Secretary of the existence and nature of that gift or hospitality so that the information can be recorded in the register maintained for that purpose.
-The register will be presented to Board annually, made available for inspection by the Scottish Housing Regulator and others with a legitimate interest in the affairs of the organisation.
+The Company Secretary will be pleased to provide general guidance for Board and Committee Members on request. - 9.5 If any gift or hospitality offered is estimated to have cost over the value of £100, Board approval to accept should be sought.
+If approval to accept is granted, within 28 days of receiving the gift or hospitality from a party outside the Association, a Board or Committee Member should provide written notification to the Company Secretary of the existence and nature of that gift or hospitality so that the information can be recorded in the register maintained for that purpose.
+The register will be presented to Board annually, published on the website and made available for inspection by the Scottish Housing Regulator.
 Gifts or hospitality may have or appear to have a bearing on the Board or Committee Member's impartiality and responsibility in relation to the Association.
-In case of doubt, it is always wiser to make a declaration, even where the estimated value of the gift or hospitality is less than £100.
+In case of doubt, it is always wiser to make a declaration, even where the estimated value of the gift or hospitality is less than £100. - 9.6 Board or Committee Members should also notify the Company Secretary of any gift or hospitality declined and provide appropriate details to allow this information to be recorded in the register maintained for that purpose.